ryanlippman/ryanlippman/ReadMe.md

 # 🛠️ Ryan Lippman

-Hey!
-I’m rlippman — a student at the Hackley School and a developer who loves diving into both creative and technical rabbit holes.
-I’m deeply invested in cybersecurity, from understanding vulnerabilities and malware to analyzing and hardening complex systems.
+Hello!
+I'm Ryan Lippman.
+I'm currently a student at the Hackley school, and I'm a multi language developer who loves diving into both creative and technical rabbit holes.
+I really like cyber security, and understanding complex exploit chains, malware, and vulnerabilities, as well as hardening and protecting systems.

 ### 🚀 Currently

 - 🔧 Working on: **Procrastinating**
-- 📚 Learning: **Advanced Java**
+- 📚 Learning: **CompTIA Security+**

 ---